 Create IntuneWin Package to Deploy Registry Fix

 You need to create two files to deploy registry fix using Intune.
 The first file is the registry file itself.
-You will need to paste the following registry information to a notepad and same it as ActiveXFix.reg file.
+You will need to paste the following registry information to a notepad and save it as ActiveXFix.reg file.